dortania/GPU-Buyers-Guide/legacy-gpus/legacy-intel.md

 ### Highest Supported OS: High Sierra (10.13.6)
 ### Initial Supported OS: Snow Leopard (10.6)

 Unfortunately, Mojave dropped support for these iGPUs, but luckily we can actually get these iGPUs working by using old kexts (though no Metal support so things are a bit iffy).
-The [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) is the best way to add support for these GPUs, however, OCLP is geared more towards real Macs and although it will work, official support is not offered for Hackintoshes.
+The [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) is the best way to add support for these GPUs.
+However, OCLP is geared towards real Macs and while it will work on Hackintoshes, there is no official support.

 * HD Graphics (yup, that's all they called them)